Stable allocations in discrete exchange economies: Introduction

 \subsection{Overview of results}

-The thrust of our paper is to propose a series of sufficient conditions that ensure that some notion of stability exists in discrete multi-good exchange economies.
+The thrust of our paper is to propose sufficient conditions that ensure the existence of some notion of stability in discrete multi-good exchange economies.
 The question of the existence and structure of competitive equilibria is obviously important, but not the focus of our paper.
 We deal exclusively with game-theoretic bargaining paradigms (within discrete exchange economies) and discuss variations of core stability.

-The techniques that we use are varied: two of our results reduce the problem to Scarf's balancedness condition (\cite{scarf1967core}).
-One result connects the model to the literature on NTU convex games (a generalization of the TU games with supermodular characteristic functions of \cite{shapley1971cores}).
-Our final result depends on a Tarski fixed-point argument, and a generalization of the TTC algorithm from the housing model to a discrete exchange economy.